Corticore/open-docs/Parameters.md

 ### IsStalemateSituationPresent

-Denotes whether a StalemateSituation should be rendered in addition to the PlayersSituation.
+Defines whether a StalemateSituation should be rendered in addition to the PlayersSituation.

 | Description   | Value         |
 | ------------- | ------------- |